Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

 • Progress signals.
 Chains that are getting shorter.
 Relapses that are less frequent.
 Recovery that happens faster.

 When you write in your relapse journal, watch your language.
-Notice if you slip into shame:
+Notice if you slip into shame, and remember that self-forgiveness after a slip supports learning from it:

 • "I'm so pathetic" → Replace with: "I slipped and I'm analyzing why."